Skip to main content

 Discover how LinkStorm handles XML sitemaps to keep your pages updated and optimized for internal linking.

-Updated over a month ago
+Updated over a week ago

 XML sitemaps play a vital role in helping LinkStorm discover and monitor the pages on your website.
 LinkStorm's automated scanning process ensures that your site's pages are consistently kept up-to-date for internal linking opportunities.
 Here's how XML sitemaps are handled and how you can optimize their use with LinkStorm.

-Weekly Scanning for New and Updated Pages
+Monthly Scanning for New and Updated Pages

-LinkStorm scans XML sitemaps once a week to identify new or updated pages and find new link opportunities.
+LinkStorm scans XML sitemaps once a month to identify new or updated pages and find new link opportunities.

 Sitemap Discovery Process